Welcome to Tanagram. This documentation helps you get the most out of it.

 • "authentication required" or "not logged in": Run tanagram login to authenticate.

-Once you connect a repo, Tanagram automatically reviews every pull request when the pull request is opened, and on subsequent pushes.
+Canon is Tanagram's PR review layer.
+Once you connect a repo, Canon automatically reviews every pull request when it's opened and on every subsequent push.

-If the PR contains code that violates a rule, Tanagram will add an inline comment, just like you manually would have.
-If a subsequent push fixes the problem, Tanagram will automatically resolve the comment thread.
+If the PR contains code that violates a rule, Canon adds an inline comment — just like a human reviewer would.
+If a subsequent push fixes the problem, Canon automatically resolves the comment thread.